 One of the biggest concerns people have while they’re on vacation is: what do we do if it rains?
-Luckily, some of the most fascinating museums in the world are located on the West Coast of the United States!
+Luckily, some of the most fascinating museums in the world are located in United States!
 No matter what you are interested in, whether it is art, history or science, there will be an amazing museum for you to explore once you have arrived at your destination by bus.

-Check out some of our favorite museums in the Western United States below!
+Check out some of our favorite museums in the US below!

 Founded in 1965, the Los Angeles Museum of Art is the largest art museum in the Western United States, featuring a collection of over 135,000 objects spanning from ancient times to today.
 Due to the mix of permanent and temporary exhibitions, there will always be something new to see for you, no matter how many times you visit the museum.
 Exhibitions include art collections from a wide variety of cultures, including but not limited to Egyptian, Hawaiian and Japanese art.
 You will also find art from the Renaissance period, pre-Colombian America as well as a good variety of modern and contemporary art.

 Some of the permanent installations include Random International’s ‘Rain Room’ and Michael Heizer’s 340-ton rock fragment sculpture ‘Levitated Mass’.
 Perhaps the most famous exhibit is Urban Lights, a multi-tiered installation of 202 antique streetlights, located at the museum’s entrance.
 Pictures of the installation have been shared on Social Media by visitors of the museum an innumerable amount of times.
 Even if you don’t classify yourself as an art fan, you will definitely enjoy the unique and interactive exhibits at LACMA.

 LACMA’s 20-acre campus is in the middle of Los Angeles.
 Adult tickets are available for $25 and student tickets can be bought for $21, so it really is worth spending the day here!